scaleflex/kontent-filerobot-plugin/README.md

 # kontent-filerobot-plugin
-Kontent by Kentico plugin for Filerobot (using FMAW)
+Kontent.ai plugin for Filerobot (using FMAW)